adityasankranthi/MazeSolverDFS/README.md

 ### Review

 #### Did I correctly anticipate the difficulties?
+for the most part yes, I was able to anticipate the difficulties well. reading and writing input files was a bit unfamiliar so I worked on them as anticipated.

 #### How did the plan go?
+the plan went well, I followed the what to do module and learned about printWirter and Buffered reader before I started.

 ### Preview

 #### What should I do differently for next week's homework assignment?
+Start early and clear concepts if in doubt as soon as possible.

 #### Do I need more resources?
+No, I did not need any additional resources other than the textbook, and online documentation.
 ## Optional Feedback

 ### Comments (optional)